 What is the Polaroid Snap Touch 2.0?

-The newest introduction to Polaroid’s line of digital products, the Polaroid Snap is the latest option for the brand.
-This camera is a newer generation of the original Snap camera but features a touchscreen, which makes it easier to use and share pictures from your camera.
+The Polaroid Snap Touch 2.0, released in 2016, is one of the most recent cameras in Polaroid’s line of digital products that uses Zink paper.
+This camera is a upgraded version of the original Snap camera and features an added touchscreen, which makes it easier to use and share pictures from your camera.

 This camera allows you to connect to your smartphone through Bluetooth to seamlessly share images across different devices.
 Similar to its predecessor, it also uses ZINK printing technology to print photos from the camera.

-The Snap Touch 2.0 battery lasts up to twenty prints.
+The Snap Touch 2.0 battery lasts up to twenty prints and has a tripod mount to make it easier to take group photos or selfies.

-Although the camera is not long-lasting, it is usually enough for the amount of time you will use the camera.
-The camera uses a 7.4V, 1,100mAH, 8.14Wh Li-Polymer battery, which is rechargeable with the micro-USB connection.
+Although the camera is not long-lasting, it is usually enough for 25 prints.
+The camera uses a 7.4V, 1,100mAH, 8.14Wh Li-Polymer battery, which is recharges with the micro-USB connection in about 2 hours.

 An additional benefit of the Snap Touch 2.0 is that since the camera uses Bluetooth technology to connect to mobile devices, the camera has an app that you can download.
 The app allows you to see images before printing, edit pictures, and even create custom collages.
 You can also share photos from the app directly to your social media channels.